 “Everything we do must be for the child.
 If it’s not, then we need to reconsider why we are doing it.”

+Under Dr. Bailey’s leadership, Nemours has sharpened its strategic focus on becoming a pre-eminent voice for children’s healthcare focused on the whole child and actively engaged in population health and children’s health advocacy initiatives in 22 states.
 A member of the Healthcare Value Network, Dr. Bailey is leading Nemours transformation to a culture of Continuous Improvement using the Toyota LEAN principles to improve quality outcomes and safety, increase operational efficiency and ensure the best of patient- and family-centered care.

 His Army Medical Corps service included duty as a pediatrician at Fort Rucker, Ala., a clinical professor appointment to the Uniformed Services Medical School as director of medical student pediatric clinical training; completion of a fellowship in Pediatric Gastroenterology at the University of Florida; and an appointment as Chief of Pediatric Gastroenterology at Tripler Army Medical Center in Honolulu.

-Dr. Bailey has been married to his college sweetheart, Ginny, for 42 years and is the proud father of three daughters, Jennifer, Kathryn and Rebecca, and two granddaughters, Olivia and Phoebe.
+Dr. Bailey has been married to his college sweetheart, Ginny, for 43 years and is the proud father of three daughters, Jennifer, Kathryn and Rebecca, and two granddaughters, Olivia and Phoebe.